North Willoughby

 North Willoughby was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 North Willoughby has a high level of cultural diversity, with 37.1% of its population born overseas and 33.9% speaking a language other than English at home.
-Christianity is the predominant religion in North Willoughby, accounting for 53.1% of people.
-However, Judaism is overrepresented compared to Greater Sydney, making up 1.0% of North Willoughby's population versus 0.8%.
+Christianity is the predominant religion in North Willoughby, accounting for 53.1% of the population.
+Judaism is slightly overrepresented compared to Greater Sydney, with 1.0% of North Willoughby's population identifying as such, compared to 0.8%.

 Frequently Asked Questions - Diversity